-Students in junior high school and high school receive instruction related to the prevention of child abuse, family violence, dating violence, and sex trafficking.
+Students receive instruction related to the prevention of child abuse, family violence, dating violence, and sex trafficking.
 The School Health Advisory Council (SHAC) makes recommendations for curriculum materials, and the school board adopts the materials and determines the specific content of the instruction.

-[Include a detailed description of the content of instruction and curriculum materials relating to the prevention of child abuse, family violence, dating violence, and sex trafficking here.]
-For further information, see the district's abuse prevention instruction website at www.cameronisd.net.
+For more information, see the district's abuse prevention instruction website at www.cameronisd.net.